-Do you have questions/concerns as a parent/or legal guardian regarding a cadet matter?
+Do you have questions or concerns as a parent/or legal guardian regarding a cadet matter?
 As with every organization, there are proper channels to direct your questions and concerns.
 This is what is called a Chain of Command.
 Whether it is a question regarding training, an observation, suggestion or a conflict with another parent, staff member or cadet, you have a forum to present these concerns in a constructive way:

-- Speak to Dorothy Unruh, President of the Guardians of 810 Air Cadet Sponsoring Society.
-Dorothy is your first contact with concerns/problems/guestions. - Attend any "810 Guardians" Parent meeting to voice your questions/concerns there. - If you cannot reach Dorothy, speak with Major Pilkington, Commanding Officer at 780-450-8103.
-If you have not spoken to Dorothy, Major Pilkington will advise you to do so. - If you want information regarding training, your cadet should contact their Flight Commander.
+- Speak to the Chair of the Guardians of 810 Air Cadet Sponsoring Society.
+The Chair or Vice Chair is your first contact with concerns/problems/questions. - Attend any "810 Guardians" Parent meeting to voice your questions/concerns there. - If you cannot reach the Chair, speak with the Commanding Officer.
+If you have not spoken to the Chair, the CO will advise you to do so. - If you want information regarding training, your cadet should contact their Flight Commander.
 Flight Commanders will ensure cadets have the appropriate phone numbers.
-We have a website where up-to date training information is available.
+We have a website where up-to-date training information is available.
 Parents are not permitted to contact the Flight Commanders.

 These are the only appropriate avenues of communication for parents.
 Parents shall not contact other staff members or cadets with questions or concerns.
-Parents shall not behavioral concerns to other parents or cadets.
+Parents shall not bring cadet behavioral concerns to other parents or cadets.